Ferrule Shrinking

 It is a simple hand operated tool, one hand on the tool and the other on the bamboo below the female ferrule.
 Turning the rod (radial screws slightly tightened) works down the diameter of the female ferrule.
 Stay a little back from the welt and from the moisture plug.
 Twist several times, remove and test the fit.
 If still loose, repeat with slightly tighter screws.

 The two radial screws will have to be a bit more than finger tight in order to achieve a shrink, but not nearly as tight as you would use to set a fastener.
 They are #10-32 size, and require a 5/32 inch Allen wrench (not included).
+A 4 mm wrench will also fit.
 Proceed cautiously the first time that you use the tool; several iterations of {tighten screws – twist tool – test fit} will take much less time than trying to fix an excessive shrink.

 It cannot hurt anything to start the shrink process with the ferrule parts clean.
 Rub the male with denatured alcohol, and the inside of the female as well (use a Q-tip).